Ron Hines DVM PhD

 Explore the links below for information about the benefits and risks of vaccines when given to your pet in excess:

-Future vaccinations for pets that have experienced a true vaccine reaction?
+Future vaccinations for pets that have experienced a true vaccine reaction

+I personally advise that these pets receive no further booster vaccinations.
+I feel that the danger of subsequent vaccinations outweigh their benefits.
+But If you feel you must re-vaccinate your pet, consider pre-treatment with antihistamines and corticosteroids.
+That does not guarantee that a reactions will not occur, but it is the best I can offer.
+Subsequent reactions are often more severe than the previous one.
+Do not have more than one vaccine administered on the same day.
+Note the brand of vaccine that was used and do not use that brand again.
+Use vaccine that contain no adjuvants.
+Anxiety can compound side effects so consider having a house call veterinarian administer the vaccine if your pet or you fear animal hospitals.
 Many veterinarians still recommend that dogs and cats receive vaccinations much too frequently.
 The protection most vaccines afford lasts for years and some for a lifetime.
 In Western World, veterinarians have traditionally over-vaccinated pets to generate the revenue that helps supports under-charging for more complex procedures.
-Before you revaccinate your pet, consider if the risks outweigh the needs and benefits – But remember, certain properly-timed kittenhood and puppyhood vaccinations are absolutely crucial to your dog and cat’s long term health.
+Before you re-vaccinate your pet, consider if the risks outweigh its needs and benefits – But do remember that properly-timed kittenhood and puppyhood vaccinations are absolutely crucial to your dog and cat’s long term wellbeing.

 What About Rabies Vaccination?